Ivan-Popov-94/Tools-for-maintain-MCNP-files-with-Sublime-Text-3/README.md

 (https://github.com/danyalturkoglu/MCNP-syntax-highlighting).

 # show_surface_description.py
-Show surface description when the user's mouse hovers over the surface number in the cell block.
-Ignore commented surfaces. if the surface was not found, a warning message pops up.
+- Show surface description when the user's mouse hovers over the surface number in the cell block.
-- Show material description ('$' comment on the first line of material card)
+- Show material description ('$' comment on the first line of material card) when the user's mouse hovers over the surface number in the cell block.
+- Ignore commented surfaces/materials.
+If the surface/material was not found, a warning message pops up.

 # mcnp.sublime-syntax
 Syntax-hightlighting for MCNP input deck in Sublime Text 3 (was taken from https://github.com/danyalturkoglu/MCNP-syntax-highlighting and a little bit changed)
+Syntax does't yet include all key words from MCNP.